Cloud-Native Endpoint Deployment with Microsoft Intune

 • Assume Breach: This principle operates under the assumption that attackers could be both within and outside of the network.
 This means continuous monitoring and validation of all network and device activity.

-If there is really on connection to the on prem network is needed for a single app you can also have a look at the Global Secure Access Gateway in Entra ID.
-This full 100% the zero trust principles and support the on-premise access also in a cloud native world.
+If a connection to the on-prem network is really needed for a single app, you can also have a look at the Global Secure Access Gateway in Entra ID.
+This fully follows the Zero Trust principles and supports on-premises access in a cloud native world.

 • Best for remote workers